shellywanamaker/shellywanamaker.github.io/_posts/2018-02-27-DIA-Analysis.md

 ### RNA Isolation

 Tomorrow I will isolate the RNA for the crab samples and will hopefully do it correctly.
-If it doesn't go well, the samples were done in triplicate, so I have a lot of extra tubes to work with if something goes wrong!
+If it doesn't go well, there are plenty of extra samples to choose from.
+The final sampling day (yellow-cap) were done in triplicate!
+The first and second had one sample/crab.